nnekic/github_actions/README.md

-# github
+# github actions
-For the purpose of GitHub Actions
+Repo for the purpose of GitHub Actions.